+Either during or following your employment or directorship at Brookfield you may be contacted by governmental authorities (e.g., law enforcement, securities regulators, etc.) who are seeking confidential information from you which you obtained through your association with Brookfield.
 Whether you are able to respond to these questions or not, we strongly recommend that, for your own protection, you do not speak with authorities without first seeking legal advice on your rights and obligations.
-In this situation, you may contact the company's Legal & Regulatory Group who can help you retain counsel that can assist you.
+In this situation, you may contact the company's internal legal counsel who can help you retain counsel that can assist you.